 Malaysian-born Hindu, Rathi Ramanathan is health and human rights activist with over 15 years experience working and advocating on issues relating across health, labour and political and civil rights in pro-democracy movements and networks across Asia.
-She has lived in the UK and United States and now resides in Darwin, Australia.
+She has lived in the UK and United States and now resides in Grafton, New South Wales Australia.
+She is the chair of newly formed LOETUS ( Language other than English Together with US)

 A former journalist and economist, she is passionate that diverse representation is key to any meaningful consultation/dialogue/debate, particular from people of color or culturally and linguistically diverse communities (CALD) as it promotes social inclusion and strengthens democracy.
 Not new to discrimination -as Indian ethnic minorities are discriminated in Malaysia – she has written and spoken about institutionalism racism, racial disparity and the active listening to minority voices.